Spacewalk astronauts work on coolant pumps "Leaky" and "Frosty"

 "As a result, the worry is that pump got a little bit cold and henceforth, it was named 'Frosty.'
 We are going to swap Frosty out to the shelf on P6 so we can plug it in, we can actually get data from it and make sure it is, indeed, a healthy pump.
 That tells us do we have a good spare there or not."

-Feustel and Arnold also plan to replace a standard definition camera, its light and its pan-and-tilt mechanism.
+With the pump module relocation work complete, Feustel and Arnold replaced a standard definition camera, its light and its pan-and-tilt mechanism, an electronics box in the station's KU-band communications system and carried out several lower-priority "get-ahead" tasks.

+The astronauts then returned to Quest and brought the spacewalk to a close at 2:10 p.m.
+The 6-hour 31-minute excursion was the 210th devoted to station assembly and maintenance since construction began in 1998, the eighth for Feustel and the fourth for Arnold.
+Feustel's total time in vacuum stands at 54 hours and 59 minutes, moving him up to seventh in the world.

 With the spacewalk out of the way, the station crew will turn its attention the launch Sunday of an Orbital ATK Cygnus cargo ship from the Mid-Atlantic Regional Spaceport at NASA's Wallops Island, Va., facility.
 The cargo ship is expected to arrive at the station on May 24.